 Create a Fairy Tale

 Finding the perfect wedding rings is just the beginning of the happily ever after story.
 If you need help creating the fairy tale wedding, the designers at Crystal Ballroom at Sunset Harbor can make your wedding day the dream that it should be.
-Contact Crystal Ballroom at Sunset Harbor for a complimentary VIP tour of this picturesque wedding venue (in-person or video tour).
+Meet with the in-house designers and customize your ceremony and reception space.
+Exchange your rings in a wedding venue designed just for you.